 - Effective.
-We’ve proven ourselves since the organization was founded eleven years ago.
+We’ve proven ourselves since the organization was founded twelve years ago.
 There are now places where hardly any minor girls are abused any more, more people in local communities are aware of human trafficking practices, and 4,500 girls have been rescued from brothels in Asia.
 Thousands of girls can now look forward to the future again.

 - Transparent.
 We are open about how we work and our operational management.
 Figures, facts and activities are recorded each year in the annual report, which is also published on the website.

 - Distinctive.
 Free a Girl is a small organization with global ambitions.
 We can respond quickly, compared to other organizations, and we are not afraid to speak out.